Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 const dog4 = new Dog("Spot", 8);
 ```

-`Notice here how the constructor contains a name property, and the class itself contains a bark property.
-When using ES6 classes, all properties that are defined on the class itself, bark in this case, are automatically added to the prototype.`
+`Notice here how the constructor contains a name property, and the class itself contains a bark and wagTail property.
+When using ES6 classes, all properties that are defined on the class itself, bark and wagTail in this case, are automatically added to the prototype.`

 We can see the prototype directly through accessing the prototype property on a constructor, or through the **proto** property on any instance.